-Maintaining a positive dental office culture is an essential aspect of building a successful practice.
+Fostering a positive dental office culture and work environment is essential to building a successful practice.
 Your patients’ experience in your office has everything to do with you and your staff’s mood.
-If you, your clinicians, and your support staff are feeling overworked, unheard, and burnt out, your patients will notice!
-Not only that, but a toxic work environment will also make it harder to keep long-term employees on your team.
-Especially since the start of COVID, dental offices across the country are facing steep turnover and severe staffing shortages.
+Your patients will notice if you feel overworked or unheard!
+A toxic work environment makes it harder to keep long-term employees.
+Especially since the start of COVID-19, dental offices across the country have been facing steep turnover and severe staffing shortages.

 Burnout: Is It Really a Problem?

 Long story short: YES!
-Burnout is a potentially huge problem for dentists and clinical staff in general.
-Especially since the COVID pandemic, burnout affects dentists, hygienists, and assistants at higher and higher rates.
+Burnout is a potentially massive problem for dentists and clinical staff in general.
+Since the COVID-19 pandemic, burnout has affected dentists, hygienists, and assistants at higher and higher rates.
 According to a study from the American Dental Association, 86% of dentists experience at least one instance of abnormally high stress in a given year.

-But what is burnout, and how does it differ from regular stress?
+What is burnout, and how does it differ from everyday stress?
 Stress happens.
 It’s just part of life.
-However, normal stress should feel manageable and not affect your ability to do your job well.
-It might last a few days, but normal stress should dissipate with the resolution of whatever challenge is causing the stress.
+It should feel manageable and not affect your ability to do your job well.
+It might last a few days, but it dissipates with the resolution of whatever challenge is causing it.

-Burnout is described as a chronic psychological syndrome characterized by exhaustion and lack of energy, the need to distance oneself from their job mentally, and a decrease in one’s ability to work effectively, according to J. William Claytor Jr., DDS, MAGD.
+Burnout is a chronic psychological syndrome characterized by exhaustion and lack of energy, the need to distance oneself from their job mentally, and a decrease in one’s ability to work effectively, according to J. William Claytor Jr., DDS, MAGD.
 Burnout contributes to errors in diagnosis as well as treatment.
-Dental providers experiencing burnout may find themselves unable to connect with patients and coworkers and may feel a heavy mental fog while at work.
+Dental providers experiencing burnout may not connect with patients and coworkers and feel a heavy mental fog while at work.
 Burnout can also affect personal relationships outside of work and negatively impact clinicians’ marriages and feelings toward their families.